Geology Determines Destiny

 We joined two of Idaho's world-class climbers at City of Rocks National Reserve.
 The granite spires have made the area a destination spot for face climbers around the world.
 Some of the expert routes are 600 feet in length.

 We videotaped rafters flipping their big boats on the Lochsa River, in the Nez Perce-Clearwater National Forest.
 We headed up there one weekend during Spring run-off, and we weren’t disappointed.
 Every third raft flipped at Lochsa Falls.
-No one died because after a major rapid, there's usually a stretch of placid water to collect your thoughts... and coolers.
+No one died because after the Class IV rapid, there was a stretch of placid water where rafters could collect their thoughts... and their coolers.

 -----------------------------------------

 But mainly we relied upon their desire to educate Idahoans about what we have in our own backyard.
-They became for us the kindly aunt and uncle who patiently answered all our silly questions, and they did it in words we could understand.
+Bonnichsen and Godchaux became for us the kindly aunt and uncle who patiently answered all our silly questions, and they did it in words we could understand.

 Videographer Hank Nystrom and I drove Bill and Martha around the state, interviewing them at places like the Sawtooths, the Lost River Range, and Craters of the Moon National Monument.

-“We had no idea how much work went into an Outdoor Idaho program!” said Martha Godchaux.
+“We had no idea how much work went into an Outdoor Idaho program!” remarked Martha Godchaux.
 “We have an entirely new appreciation of what it takes to make television.”

 Of the places we visited with them, the couple seemed most at home at Craters of the Moon National Monument.
 It’s not surprising that the two geologists would find Craters exciting.
 It features a 52-mile-long crack in the earth’s crust known as the Great Rift, as well as a volcanic landscape that is remarkably preserved.

 I personally figured this National Monument had the best chance of becoming Idaho’s first National Park, partly because so little would have to change.
 It would still be managed by the National Park Service.
 Supporters argued it would just be a name change.
-It would bring in business to struggling towns like Arco.
-Besides, what damage could 100,000 visitors do to a black “rock pile” in the heat of the summer?
+It would bring in business to struggling towns like Arco and Carey.
+Besides, what damage could 100,000 visitors do to a black rock pile in the heat of the summer?

 When a serious proposal arose in the Idaho Legislature in 2017, few people opposed the name change.
 A county-wide poll indicated that 57% were in favor.
 Support was growing.
 But then the Idaho Farm Bureau weighed in.